Suv4o/personal-blog-2023/content/2022/10/03/nestjs-auth-authorisation-with-okta.md

 export class UserModule {}
 ```

-We can now use Okta setup in the user’s service.
-Head over to the user’s service file and create a method called `createUser` inside the `UserService` class.
+We can now use Okta setup in the user's service.
+Head over to the user's service file and create a method called `createUser` inside the `UserService` class.
 The `user.service.ts` file should appear as follows:

 ```ts
 import { BadRequestException, Injectable } from "@nestjs/common";